PMMON4privato/excel-microservice/README.md

 <br/>
 **3. Excel Create**
 ----
-  Create an Excel file using no template.
+  Create an Excel file without using a template.
-  The data parameter is a JSON describing which cells should be wich value.
+  The data parameter is a JSON describing what value should be set in which cells.
-  The structure is as such:
+  The structure is as follows:
   ```
   {sheetIndex: {rowIndex: {cellIndex: {'value':'some value', 'type':'string'}}}}
   ```